Free shipping on orders over 50€ up to 500g

 Heishi

-They are flat beads like discs.
-They can be shell, synthetic, wood, gemstones, metal, polymer ...
-These are pearls that can be worn by men as well as by women.
+These are flat, disc-like beads.
+They can be made of shells, synthetics, wood, gemstones, metal, polymer clay...
+These beads can be worn by both men and women.

 Herringbone